MicrosoftDocs/azure-docs/articles/storage/blobs/data-lake-storage-use-databricks-spark.md

 ## Summary

-In this tutorial, you did the following:
+In this tutorial, you:

-- Created Azure resources, including an ADLS Gen2 storage account and Azure AD service principal, and assigned permissions to access the storage account.
+- Created Azure resources, including an Azure Data Lake Storage Gen2 storage account and Azure AD service principal, and assigned permissions to access the storage account.

 - Created an Azure Databricks workspace, notebook, and compute cluster.

-- Used AzCopy to upload unstructered *.csv* flight data to the ADLS Gen2 storage account.
+- Used AzCopy to upload unstructured *.csv* flight data to the Azure Data Lake Storage Gen2 storage account.

-- Used Databricks File System utility functions to mount your ADLS Gen2 storage account and explore its hierarchical file system.
+- Used Databricks File System utility functions to mount your Azure Data Lake Storage Gen2 storage account and explore its hierarchical file system.

-- Used Apache Spark DataFrames to transform your *.csv* flight data to Apache parquet format and store it back to your ADLS Gen2 storage account.
+- Used Apache Spark DataFrames to transform your *.csv* flight data to Apache parquet format and store it back to your Azure Data Lake Storage Gen2 storage account.

 - Used DataFrames to explore the flight data and perform a simple query.